 Place visual cues on the App’s screen (in addition to verbal help) to coincide with the user’s actions within a game, or as a means of prompting the user what to do next.

+Whenever the user is presented with an animated word balloon, it indicates that Einstein has something specific to say.
+Touching a word balloon in the Stein-O-Matic will prompt Einstein to respond.

 Using the App

 Once the App is installed and Einstein is connected to it, he will react verbally to the user’s actions within the App.
 Einstein is their constant companion!